-HVAC experts recommend whole-house humidifiers to best improve the internal air quality.
+Our HVAC experts recommend whole-house humidifiers to best improve the internal air quality.

 Assessing the Need for a Whole-House Humidifier

 Dry air can cause many problems.
-It cannot only damage your health and comfort, but also play havoc with your furniture, flooring, wall paint, and other property.
+It can damage your health, comfort, furniture, flooring, wall paint, and other property.